daattali/beautiful-jekyll/capstone/should_i_apply.md

 - The partner must be available to meet with MDS instructional staff to discuss the project and develop 1-2 potential projects.
 Datasets and potential project risks must be identified.
 This must be done well in advance of the beginning of the Capstone projects in April.

-- The partner must be available to meet with MDS students working on the capstone project (in person or remotely) 2-4 times during the two months (April & May) students are working on the capstone project.
+- The partner must be available to meet with MDS students working on the capstone project (in person or remotely) 2-4 times during the two months students are working on the capstone project.

 - The partner is expected to review and comment on the utility and quality of the final product produced by the students after completion of the project.